7RU7H/Archive/Tools/Mimikatz/Silver-Tickets.md

 Silver tickets are forget Ticket Granting Service (TGSs) as part of Kerberos, see [[Active-Directory-Kerberos-Authenication-Defined]] and it one of many techniques of [[Attacking-Kerberos]].
 It is a ticket that grants ticket for a specific target, which **DOES NOT requires compromising the KRBTGT**, maybe try [[Mimikatz-Cheatsheet]].
 Tim Medin: *"In a Silver Ticket attack, we force a Service ticket with a custom PAC (to escalate privileges).
 This Service Ticket is forged using the Target LT key (NTLM Service Hash).
 As we don't have the KDC LT key, we cannot create a valid, complete PAC signature.
-However, PAC validation is usally disabled, which means there is an opportunity."*
+However, PAC validation is usually disabled, which means there is an opportunity."*

 Some Service Accounts will not verify the second signature - SQLservers, but not Webservers!
 This article is notes on the subject of Silver Tickets: